-"The support of The Jack Brockhoff Foundation has enabled us to expand our program and help more young Indigenous students, particularly in Hamilton and Ballarat," Anthony continues.
+enabled us to expand our program and help more young Indigenous students, particularly in Hamilton and Ballarat," Anthony continues.

-"We don't receive any money from government, but that means we're able to experiment and do things government can't do.
+that means we're able to experiment and do things government can't do.
 And now that we've proven our results, the government schools are interested in our methods."

-Since its establishment in 2003, the Aboriginal Literacy Foundation has seen extraordinary successes over the years.
+Since its establishment in 2003, the Aboriginal Literacy Foundation has seen extraordinary successes over the before going on to do more study at the University of help students get through to Year 10.